Skip to main content

 Key Takeaways

-1. WordPress costs 3-5x more than most owners think, when you add hosting, plugins, maintenance, security tools, and developer emergencies, the real annual cost is $2,300-$8,900.
+1. WordPress costs 3 to 5x more than most owners think, when you add hosting, plugins, maintenance, security tools, and developer emergencies, the real annual cost is $2,300 to $8,900.

 2. Plugin conflicts and security incidents erase years of savings: A single WooCommerce update breaking 4 plugins cost one client $5,000 in downtime and emergency fixes.

-3. The biggest hidden cost is lost revenue from slow speed: A PageSpeed score of 41/100 means you are losing 20-30% of organic traffic to faster competitors every single month.
+3. The biggest hidden cost is lost revenue from slow speed: A PageSpeed score of 41/100 means you are losing 20 to 30% of organic traffic to faster competitors every single month.

-4. A custom Next.js site pays for itself by Year 2-3: The one-time build cost is higher, but $0/year hosting and zero maintenance means the total 3-year cost is lower than WordPress.
+4. A custom Next.js site pays for itself by Year 2 or 3: The one-time build cost is higher, but $0/year hosting and zero maintenance means the total 3-year cost is lower than WordPress.

 Frequently Asked Questions